QuantEcon/sphinxcontrib-jupyter/tests/lists.rst

 Complex Lists with Code Blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. foo, and then in your REPL run
+* foo, and then in your REPL run

     .. code-block:: julia

             @assert x == 2

-2. and another item in the list.
+* and another item in the list.
 Hopefully this list item can be continued in the next markdown block in the notebook

+    * and a sublist looks like this
+    * second elements

+**Note:** This doesn't work well with enumerated lists as the markdown engine will start a new
+list in the subsequent markdown cells (within Jupyter).
+So when you have mixed code blocks in lists
+then it is best to use unordered lists.